This quote is often seen in books, and to some extent in social media and blog posts:

 “It is easy to see the faults of others, but difficult to see one’s own faults.
 One shows the faults of others like chaff winnowed in the wind, but one conceals one’s own faults as a cunning gambler conceals his dice.”

-It’s a rendition of verse 252 of the Dhammapada, translated by Juan Mascaró, and published by Penguin Books.
+This is a rendition of verse 252 of the Dhammapada, translated by Juan Mascaró, and published by Penguin Books.
 It happens to be the first Buddhist scripture I ever encountered, and so it has a place of fondness in my heart, even though it’s not a particularly good translation on the whole.

 Despite his occasional flaws as a translator, Mascaró gets this verse right.
 Here’s Thanissaro’s translation for comparison: